 Women in Niger gather for Mercy Corps’ farm training, which helps them grow better, stronger crops to last them through the lean season they face every year.
 PHOTO: Sean Sheridan for Mercy Corps

-Work humanitarian organizations are doing
+Work humanitarian organisations are doing

 We can only tackle world hunger effectively if we address what causes it in the first place.
 This means improving systems and behaviours that enable secure access, availability and use of food.